 But just how likely is a woman to get pregnant from unprotected sex?
 It depends on where she is in her cycle.

 Can I really get pregnant during my period?

 The short answer is YES!
-If you have regular periods, you are less likely to get pregnant while on your period than at other times in your cycle—but that doesn’t mean it’s impossible.
+If you have regular periods, you are much less likely to get pregnant while on your period than at other times in your cycle—but that doesn’t mean it’s impossible.
 How do I know it’s not impossible?
 There have been tests of a fertility awareness method called “Standard Days”—where women have unprotected sex at specific times in their cycle, including while on their period.
 About one in four women using this method get pregnant.
-The bottom line is that if you really don’t want to be pregnant, use birth control every time you have sex.

 Here’s how to figure out whether you have a regular period:

 Step 1: Start by counting the first day that your period begins as day one.

 Step 2: Count each day after that until you get your period again.

 Step 3: Start over with day one.
 That’s it!

 If you count for a few cycles and all your periods are about the same number of days, then you have a regular period.
 Not every cycle will be the exact same number of days, but don’t sweat it—it’s normal to have a few days more or less each month.
 Pro tip: If counting the days sounds like a lot of work to you, there are apps to help you track your periods.

 Your period is irregular if it happens at very different times from one cycle to the next—for example, 24 days, then 32 days, then 27 days.
 If two or more months go by and you don’t have a period, that’s also irregular.
 It’s common to have irregular periods, especially within the first few years of starting to menstruate.
 If you have an irregular period, some methods of birth control can help make it more regular.